iamsayan/advanced-cron-scheduler/readme.txt

 == Installation ==

 1. Visit 'Plugins > Add New'
-2. Search for 'WP Cron Action Schedular' and install it.
+2. Search for 'Advanced Cron Scheduler' and install it.
 3. Or you can upload the `migrate-wp-cron-to-action-scheduler` folder to the `/wp-content/plugins/` directory manually.
-4. Activate WP Cron Action Schedular from your Plugins page.
+4. Activate Advanced Cron Scheduler from your Plugins page.
 5. After activation go to 'Tools > Scheduled Actions'.

 == Frequently Asked Questions ==